Chapter Twenty Five

 “Maybe you should try out as lead singer for Velvet Revolver.
-Scott Weiland left, you’re even more of a stick that he is.
-Of course, Scott made a stupid decision, Stone Temple never made a comeback, and Slash is still the greatest lead guitar since Keith Richards.
-Can you sing?”
+Scott Weiland died, you’re even more of a stick that he was.

 He’s expressionless, guess he isn’t a fan, loser.

-I start towards Slim, he throws a couple more qi shots, I absorb, I’d have a very sore gut, he tosses a shot to my jaw, I see his hand move like slow-mo, yank my head, the energy slides by.
+I start towards Slim, he throws a couple more qi shots, I absorb, I’ll have a sore gut, he tosses a shot to my jaw, I see his hand move like slow-mo, yank my head, the energy slides by.

 “What Slim, you learn this reading Qi for Dummies?